-Well before you set foot in the operating room for your nose surgery, your rhinoplasty journey will begin with a private, personalized consultation with Dr. Breslow.
+Well before you set foot in the operating room for your nose surgery, your rhinoplasty journey will begin with a private, personalized consultation with Dr. Breslow or Dr. Greaney in our Paramus NJ clinic.
 During this consultation and assessment, you’ll discuss your goals and exactly how you would like your nose to look in relation with the rest of your facial features.
-Using our Vectra 3D technology, you’ll also be able to visualize the results of your nose job from multiple angles.
+Using our Vectra 3D technology, you’ll also be able to visualize the post surgery results from multiple angles.

 This thorough preparation will allow us to create an individualized plan in order to achieve the nose improvements you desire.
-Dr. Breslow never follows a cookie-cutter approach, because every patient is unique.
-For this reason, great care is taken during the consultation and pre-surgical planning process of the nose.
+Dr. Breslow and Dr. Greaney never follow a cookie-cutter approach, because every patient is unique.
+For this reason, great care is taken during the rhinoplasty consultation and pre-surgical planning process.

 Choosing between an open or closed rhinoplasty

-Dr. Breslow is skilled at performing “open” and “closed” rhinoplasty procedures for your nose.
-Either one of these approaches may be the better option for you, depending on your specific needs and facial morphology of your nose.
+Dr. Breslow and Dr. Greaney are skilled at performing “open” and “closed” rhinoplasty procedures for your nose.
+Either one of these approaches may be the correct option for you, depending on your specific needs and facial morphology of your nose.

-- Closed: The closed approach, called an endonasal rhinoplasty, is very different from the open technique.
+- Closed: The closed rhinoplasty approach, called an endonasal rhinoplasty, is very different from the open technique.
 In this case, all the incisions are made inside the nostrils.
 While the approach requires a few parallel incisions encircling almost half of the nostril lining, because of their location they can’t be seen at all.
-This style has no visible scarring, but repositioning the skin at the end of the procedure is more difficult because the stretching needed to get to the skeletal and cartilage framework distorts the nasal cartilage.
-It can also make it more difficult for some surgeons to see what they’re doing.
+This style does not create visible scar tissue, but repositioning the skin at the end of the procedure is more difficult because the stretching needed to get to the skeletal and cartilage framework distorts the nasal cartilage.
+Closed rhinoplasty can also make it more difficult for some surgeons to see what they’re doing.
 However, experienced nose surgeons like Dr. Breslow do not find this to be an issue.

 Your rhinoplasty surgery, step by step

-Regardless of which approach to rhinoplasty you and Dr. Breslow decide is best, the broad strokes of the nose procedure remain the same.
+Regardless of which approach to rhinoplasty you and the doctor decide is best, the broad strokes of the nose procedure remain the same.
 The skin of your nose will be separated from the bone and cartilage framework beneath.
 That framework will then be sculpted into the desired shape and size.
-The skin of your nose will then be replaced over the newly shaped framework, and a lightweight splint put in place to maintain the new shape of your nose as it heals.
+The skin will then be replaced over the newly shaped framework, and a lightweight splint put in place to maintain the new shape of your nose as it heals.